1 Star2 Stars3 Stars4 Stars5 Stars

 In the video clip below, Bernard Haitink works with six student conductors and the orchestra of the Royal College of Music in London on all four movements of Brahms’ Symphony No 3.
 Haitink imparts not only his profound insight into the symphony, but also shares with the students a lifetime’s experience of conducting.
 Note how Haitink emphasizes the conductor’s role as an orchestra’s *leader*!
 See how he encourages the young conductor to use his body more in conveying what the conductor wishes to have the players express.
 Yet one can also see Haitink’s humbleness, when he takes over to demonstrate (“Perhaps I cannot do it as as well…”.
 The whole thing is quite an inspiration, really!

-1. avatar Bettina
+1. Bettina Reply

-Your email is never published nor shared.
+Your email address will not be published.
 Required fields are marked *